Ancillary entangling Floquet kicks for accelerating quantum algorithms

 Extrapolating our numerical results, we estimate the resources needed for a quantum computer to compete with classical exact or approximate solvers.

-We introduce the Quantum High Frequency Floquet Simulation (QHiFFS) algorithm as a method for simulating the dynamics of fast-driven Floquet systems on quantum hardware.
+We introduce the Quantum High-Frequency Floquet Simulation (QHiFFS) algorithm as a method to simulate fast-driven quantum systems on quantum hardware.

 Central to QHiFFS is the concept of a kick operator which transforms the system into a basis where the dynamics is governed by a time-independent effective Hamiltonian.